zhengchy95/SparrowAI/README.md

 ## 🚀 About SparrowAI

 SparrowAI is a modern desktop application that brings powerful AI capabilities directly to your computer.
-Unlike cloud-based solutions, SparrowAI runs everything locally using Intel's OpenVINO for optimized performance, ensuring your conversations remain completely private.
+Unlike cloud-based solutions, SparrowAI runs everything locally using Intel's OpenVINO Model Server for optimized performance, ensuring your conversations remain completely private.

 ### 🎯 Key Highlights